 -They will compulsively weigh their food and count every single calorie.

--Their hair may begin to thin and their skin may become dry.
+-Their hair may start to thin and their skin may become dry.

-Many people with anorexia symptoms will eventually get treatment, and of those that do, most are helped and even cured.
+Many people with anorexia symptoms will eventually get treatment, and of those who do, most are helped and even cured.

 -One of the Bulimia signs is this lack of control in their eating habits, binging to numb their feelings, much like an alcoholic.
 At the beginning this large consumption of food brings a certain euphoria, temporarily masking the root problem.